 One of the best prayers that we could ever pray is “God, not my will, but Your will be done.”
-If you will stay open to His direction, and follow your heart, writes Joel Osteen in Become a Better You: 7 Keys to Improving Your Life Every Day, God will protect you.
+If you will stay open to His direction, and follow your heart, from Become a Better You: 7 Keys to Improving Your Life Every Day, God will protect you.

 “It seems like God never answers my prayers,” someone may say.
 “He never does what I want.”

 Maybe God is answering your prayers; He’s simply saying no. Or maybe He’s saying it’s not the right time.
 Or maybe He’s saying, “I’m not going to remove that obstacle until you change your attitude and quit complaining about it.”
 Make some simple adjustments, and you will see things begin to improve.

 I thank God that He didn’t answer some of my prayers, because sometimes what I thought was the best for me wasn’t the best at all.
 Nevertheless, if you push and manipulate, trying to make things happen, God will sometimes let you have your way — and you will have to learn His lessons the hard way.

 I’ve seen people jump into a relationship or a business deal that they didn’t feel good about, but they wanted it so badly.
 God is a gentleman.
 If you insist, He will back off and let you do things your way.
 Most of the time when we do that, though, we end up settling for second best.